tristansly/LivingPath2/README.md

 Official project page http://livingpath.fr

 ### Installer
-Mac / Windows installer available on http://livingpath.fr
+Mac / Windows / linux installer available on http://livingpath.fr

 ### Run from sources
 [with python 3]<br>
 Feel free to contact me if you need more info to use, modify or add new feature !<br/>
 http://ivan-murit.fr